cdepillabout/open-blog-posts/2021-12-20-dhallDirectoryToNix.md

     the [Dhall section](https://nixos.org/manual/nixpkgs/stable/#sec-language-dhall)
     in the Nixpkgs manual for more info.

-[^2]: I took a quick look, but I couldn't find an succinct explanation of what
+[^2]: I took a quick look, but I couldn't find a succinct explanation of a
-    a fixed-output derivation is.
+    fixed-output derivation anywhere on the net.
 Basically, it is a derivation where you know in advance the hash of what will be output after building the derivation.
 These derivations are treated specially by Nix.
-You're able to do network access during these derivations.
+You're able to access the network while building these derivations.
 Fixed-output derivations are normally used for downloading files from the internet.